-- We may not be able to generate sufficient cash to fund our capital expenditures, service all of our indebtedness and pay dividends to our shareholders, and we may incur additional indebtedness, which could reduce our financial flexibility. - The borrowing base under our Credit Agreement is subject to periodic redetermination, and we are subject to interest rate risk under our Credit Agreement and the San Mateo Credit Facility. - The terms of the agreements governing our indebtedness impose significant operating and financial restrictions. - Our credit rating may be downgraded, which could reduce our financial flexibility and increase interest expense. - The payment of dividends will be at the discretion of our Board of Directors and subject to numerous factors, and we do not presently intend to repurchase any shares of our common stock.
+- We may not be able to generate sufficient cash to fund our capital expenditures, service all of our indebtedness and pay dividends to our shareholders, and we may incur additional indebtedness, which could reduce our financial flexibility. - The borrowing base under our Credit Agreement is subject to periodic redetermination, and we are subject to interest rate risk under our Credit Agreement and the San Mateo Credit Facility. - The terms of the agreements governing our outstanding indebtedness may restrict our current and future operations. - Our credit rating may be downgraded, which could reduce our financial flexibility. - Dividend payments are at the discretion of our Board of Directors and subject to numerous factors.